 Galway St Patrick’s Day Parade

-2019 is the 117th anniversary of the Galway St. Patrick’s Day Parade and you can expect the usual spectacle of all things Irish with this Year’s Guest of Honour being Galway native and extreme adventurer Gavan Hennigan.
+As European City of Culture for 2020 the Galway St. Patrick’s Day Parade this year should be very special.
 The iconic fountain in Eyre Square will even turn green as part of the St Patrick’s Day celebrations.
 The Parade will start at 11.30am and finish at approximately 1.00pm, following the traditional route from Father Griffin Rd, along Dominick St, Shop Street and up to Eyre Square.

-The annual Sligo St Patrick’s Day Parade will take place on Sunday 17th March from 12pm taking off from Mail Coach Road and finishing at Our Lady’s of Mercy primary school.
-There will be plenty of floats, groups, music and free family friendly events.
-Including, a world record attempt to have the most people dressed as Leprechauns in one place!
+The annual Sligo St Patrick’s Day Parade will take place on Tuesday 17th March from 12pm taking off from Mail Coach Road and finishing at Our Lady’s of Mercy primary school.
+There will be plenty of floats, groups, music and free family friendly events to enjoy.

 Tullamore St Patrick’s Day Parade